vijithaepa/Angular/README.txt

 Search.html - Demonstrate the ability to filter search on fields or using custom function to include more fields.

 WebServiceCall.html - Demonstrate the angular support for service call and handle the response.

+customscript.js - Contains all the java scripts used in the html pages (views)

+filters.js - Contains the custom filter scripts.

+angular.js - Angular script (version 1.5.x) downloade from https://angularjs.org/